Mobile Device Encryption

 To check an Apple® device- On an Apple iOS device (iPhone, iPad), if it has a passcode, it's encrypted.
 On an Apple MacBook, you either look at System Preferences, Get Info on Finder, or else reboot it – if it asks for a login you are encrypted.

 Should your device already be encrypted create a New Call in SiteHelpDesk.
 In the Summary Field enter FileVault (MacBook) or IOS (iPhone/iPad), in the Description field enter the Make, Model and Inventory Number of the device you have encrypted.
 Also include your Faculty/Directorate, Division and Department.

 For all other devices check manufacturer's instructions or refer to the Contacts section on this page.

-Note: all of the encryption methods listed below require a password or other memorable data.
+Note: all of the encryption methods listed above require a password or other memorable data.
 Be sure that you remember this, or document it securely away from the encrypted device.
 If you forget/lose the password your data may not be recoverable.